 • How do I become an On-Field Official?

 The CFL does not hold general tryout camps.
 Our teams travel across North America on scouting trips as they see fit.
-Please visit CFL.ca/tryouts to find out where they will be holding their next scouting camp.
+Please visit CFL.ca/tryouts to find out where they will be holding their next free agent workout.

 Please note that we do not accept sponsorship or donation requests online.
 For all donation requests or auction items please send a detailed letter to: